-Countries/Region: India and Sri Lanka / Asia & Pacific Project Title: Strengthening resilience of vulnerable communities in Sri Lanka and India to increased impacts of climate change Thematic Focal Area: Food Security Implementing Entity: World Food Programme (WFP) Executing Entities: India: Ministry of Environment, Forest and Climate Change; Sri Lanka: Ministry of Environment AF Project ID: AF0000225 IE Project ID: Requested Financing from Adaptation Fund (US Dollars): 13,995,524 Reviewer and contact pe IE Contact Person: erson: Imèn Meliane Co-reviewer(s): Claudia Lasprilla Pina
+Countries/Region: India and Sri Lanka / Asia & Pacific

+Project Title: Strengthening resilience of vulnerable communities in Sri Lanka and India to increased impacts of climate change

+Thematic Focal Area: Food Security

+Implementing Entity: World Food Programme (WFP)

+Executing Entities: India: Ministry of Environment, Forest and Climate Change; Sri Lanka: Ministry of Environment

+AF Project ID: AF00000225

+IE Project ID: Requested Financing from Adaptation Fund (US Dollars): 13,995,524

+Reviewer and contact person: Imèn Meliane Co-reviewer(s): Claudia Lasprilla Pina

+IE Contact Person:

+Technical Summary

-Technical Summary The project "Strengthening resilience of vulnerable communities in Sri Lanka and India to increased impacts of climate change" aims to to strengthen the climate change adaptive capacity and food security of vulnerable communities in Sri Lanka's dry zone and India's eastern coastal states, utilizing a regional, integrated approach.
-The project will achieve its goal through the following two objectives: Strengthen access to reliable, timely and targeted last-mile climate services, and develop a system to co- produce, disseminate and scale up tailored agromet and hydromet advisories; Enhance the adaptive capacity of income-poor farming households facing high climate risks, with a focus on women and vulnerable groups, to develop and implement local adaptation plans informed by climate advisories, resulting in improved practices, and diversified, climate-resilient livelihoods.
-This will be done through the two components below: Component 1 : Enhanced effectiveness of last mile climate services to enable vulnerable communities to manage and adapt to climate variability and change (USD 3,160,235); Component 2: Community-based adaptation and diversified livelihoods enabled (USD 8,548,419).
+The project "Strengthening resilience of vulnerable communities in Sri Lanka and India to increased impacts of climate change" aims to to strengthen the climate change adaptive capacity and food security of vulnerable communities in Sri Lanka's dry zone and India's eastern coastal states, utilizing a regional, integrated approach.
+The project will achieve its goal through the following two objectives:

+- 1. Strengthen access to reliable, timely and targeted last-mile climate services, and develop a system to coproduce, disseminate and scale up tailored agromet and hydromet advisories; - 2.
+Enhance the adaptive capacity of income-poor farming households facing high climate risks, with a focus on women and vulnerable groups, to develop and implement local adaptation plans informed by climate advisories, resulting in improved practices, and diversified, climate-resilient livelihoods.

+This will be done through the two components below:

+Component 1: Enhanced effectiveness of last mile climate services to enable vulnerable communities to manage and adapt to climate variability and change (USD 3,160,244);

+Component 2: Community-based adaptation and diversified livelihoods enabled (USD 8,548,411).

 Requested financing overview:

-Total Project/Programme Cost: USD 12,723,204 Implementing Fee: USD 1,272,320 Financing Requested: USD 13,995,524 The initial technical review raised some issues, such as the particular benefits to marginalized groups and indigenous people, the cost effectiveness, the need to provide a breakdown of the implementation fees and a request for direct project services as is discussed in the number of Clarification Requests (CRs) and Corrective Action Requests (CARs) raised in the review.
-Date 26 Aug 2022
+Project/Programme Execution Cost: USD 1,014,549 Total Project/Programme Cost: USD 12,723,204 Implementing Fee: USD 1,272,320 Financing Requested: USD 13,995,524 The initial technical review raised some issues, such as the particular benefits to marginalized groups and indigenous people, the cost effectiveness, the need to provide a breakdown of the implementation fees and a request for direct project services as is discussed in the number of Clarification Requests (CRs) and Corrective Action Requests (CARs) raised in the review.
+Date The final technical review finds that the proposal has addressed all the CRs and CARs requests.
+26 September 2022

-Review Criteria Questions Comments WFP response Country Eligibility Are all of the participating countries party to the Kyoto Protocol?
+Review Criteria Questions Comments Initial Technical Reviews Comment Final Technical Review Country Eligibility Are all of the participating countries party to the Kyoto Protocol?
+Yes. - 2.
 Are all of the participating countries developing countries particularly vulnerable to the adverse effects of climate change?
 Yes.
+Both India and Sri Lanka are vulnerable to climate change, sharing similar climate risks and impacts, including increasing average temperatures, more frequent and intense heat waves, increased variability of rainfall from the south-west and north-east monsoons, as well as tropical cyclones originating from the Bay of Bengal. - Project Eligibility 1.
+Have the designated government authorities for the Adaptation Fund from each of the participating countries endorsed the project/programme?
 Yes.
-Both India and Sri Lanka are vulnerable to climate change, sharing similar climate risks and impacts, including increasing average temperatures, more frequent and intense heat waves, increased variability of rainfall from the south- west and north-east monsoons, as well as tropical cyclones originating from the Bay of Bengal.
-Project Eligibility Have the designated government authorities for the Adaptation Fund from each of the participating countries endorsed the project/programme?
-Does the length of the proposal amount to no more than One Yes.
-As per endorsement letters dated: India 8 August 2022; Sri Lanka 17July 2022.
-Yes.
+As per endorsement letters dated: India 8 August 2022; Sri Lanka 17July 2022. -